halibiram/Nuvio-Wiki/docs/addons/index.md

 ## Configuring Addons for P2P (Nuvio Debrid Integration)

-If you are using Nuvio's native debrid integration (Torbox or Premiumize linked in **Settings > Debrid**), your scraper addons must be configured to return raw P2P/torrent hashes instead of pre-resolved debrid links.
+If you are using Nuvio's native debrid integration (Torbox or Premiumize linked in **Settings > Integrations > Connected Services**), your scraper addons must be configured to return raw P2P/torrent hashes instead of pre-resolved debrid links.
 If a scraper addon resolves links itself (because a debrid API key was entered into it), Nuvio never sees a hash to wrap, and your native integration is bypassed.

 ---